-At present, 1.8 million children and 1.1 million pregnant women and new mothers are acutely malnourished.
+Two million children under five and 1.1 million pregnant women and new mothers are acutely malnourished.
 The country’s health system is struggling to cope, with the situation likely to get far worse.
 Women don’t have access to the specialized care they need.
 Even giving birth puts a woman at “extreme risk,” according to the United Nations.

 3. Girls are unable to go to school.

-More than two million children in Yemen have lost access to education because of the war.
+More than 4.7 million children have trouble accessing education.
 Schools have been destroyed.
 Teachers who do not receive their salaries regularly have left to seek other opportunities.
 And children have been forced by their families’ worsening economic situation to drop out and find work.

 The conflict also has reversed two decades of progress on increasing girls’ access to education.
-A proposed law setting 18 as the minimum age for marriage and for girls to remain in school has been abandoned.
+More than 36 percent of girls are missing out on school.
+In addition, a proposed law setting 18 as the minimum age for marriage and for girls to remain in school has been abandoned.